agromanon/ai-proxy/INSTALL.md

 # If installed from source
 cd ai-proxy
 git pull
-pip install -e .
+source venv/bin/activate  # If using virtual environment pip install -e .

 # If installed from PyPI
 pip install --upgrade ai-proxy
 ```

+## Troubleshooting

+See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for common issues and solutions.